-The evening activities are participated in by the whole camp, and usually consist of some type of theme activity or game.
-(Examples are Christmas in July, Halloween in August, Southern Night, Capture the Flag. . .)
+The evening activities are participated in by the whole camp and usually consist of some type of theme activity or game.
+(Examples are Christmas in July, Halloween in August, Southern Night, Capture the Flag, Sports Night, Campfire. . .)
 The weekends provide times to take trips to local beaches, parks, towns, or other attractions.

 Another part of a counselor’s responsibility is planning and leading trips.
 Each summer, Chop Point campers have the option to go on 3-5 day trips with 2-4 counselors and approximately 10 campers.
-Some popular trips are canoeing the Allagash River, hiking Mount Washington, or biking around Acadia National Park; and also trips to Quebec City.
+Some popular trips are canoeing the Allagash River, hiking Mount Washington, or mountain biking around Carrabassett Valley in Maine or the “Kingdom Trails” in Vermont.
+There are also site seeing trips to Quebec City (passport required) and Boston.

-Counselors also lead a half-hour long discussion about the Bible each morning in his or her cabin.
-Sunday mornings, an informal Chapel service in held.
+Counselors also lead a half-hour long discussion about the Bible (one of the Gospels is covered in each 3-week session) each morning in his or her cabin.
+Sunday mornings, an informal Chapel service is held.
 Chop Point welcomes campers from all denominations and religions, but Judeo-Christian values are stressed throughout the Chop Point summer programs by a Christian staff.

 Theology 101 – Chop Point Style